 and presents the contents of that file there.

 In version 6.2, this has been extended to support multiple such private workspaces.

 Now, whenever you open a "myWorkspace", all of the bookmarked files

 are shown in separate tab-pages.

 You can remember a piece of code as a so called "Code Snippet".

 These snippets are shared among all workspaces and code-views and are retained in a class variable

 (they are not lost, when a workspace window is closed).

-They are only stored inside the running Smalltalk image, i.e. there is (currently) no external file persistency.
+They are stored inside the running Smalltalk image, and must be saved/restored

 which is consulted at every fresh start.